qianruixiwang/DATASCI-406-Final-Project/README.md

 - `minPeriodAnnualMeanT`: Annual minimum temperatures.
 - `meanTemp`: The average temperature during the observed period.
 - `periodFrom` and `periodTo`: Time interval.

-## Additional Notes
-- Include the complete record of data cleaning steps in `Bumblebee_EDA.Rmd`.
-- Supplementary simulations analyses are available in `Permutation+Monte_Simulation.Rmd` and `MCMC.Rmd`.